eliorabaev/CyberSecurityDowngrade/README.md

 - **JWT Authentication**: Secure, stateless authentication with expiring tokens
 - **Password Hashing**: Passwords are securely hashed using PBKDF2-HMAC-SHA256 with a high iteration count
+- **Database-Stored Salt**: Password salt is securely stored in the database, generated once at first use
 - **Token-Based User Sessions**: Each user has their own session with personalized actions
 - **Input Validation**: All inputs are validated on both client and server sides
 - **Authorization Checks**: API endpoints verify user identity before performing actions